Robert Meeropol: Current position on parents' executions

 In 2008, Michael Meeropol and Robert Meeropol said that, given recent revelations by their parents' co-defendant Morton Sobell and Venona project documents released in 1995, they now believed that their father was involved in espionage for the Soviet Union.
-However, they also said"To this day, there is no credible evidence that he participated in obtaining or passing on ... the secret of the atomic bomb, the crime for which he was executed."They also believed documents showed that witnesses had fabricated evidence against their mother, and that she was innocent of the government charges.
+However, they also said:"To this day, there is no credible evidence that he participated in obtaining or passing on ... the secret of the atomic bomb, the crime for which he was executed."They also believed documents showed that witnesses had fabricated evidence against their mother, and that she was innocent of the government charges.
+Meeropol has since reiterated these views, while calling for full release of government records and for an official exoneration of his mother.